indigotech/taq-github-bot/src/data/local/github/tracks-node/track-9/steps/step-3.md

 **NOTE:** don't forget to update your tests!

 After that, open a PR!
-We could explore by creating a mutation to add an address to a user, and also update/remove an existing address.
-But we think this is enough as a intro for the **relation** concept.
+We could explore it more by creating a mutation to add an address to a user, and also update/remove an existing address.
+But we think this is enough as an intro for the **relation** concept.